-Oh, the problems of the Peace Lily.
-Yellow leaves turning black, brown spots appearing, and leaves wilting and drooping because you can’t get them to drink enough water.
+Oh, the problems of the peace lily.
+Yellow leaves turn black, brown spots appear, and leaves wilt because you can’t get them to drink enough water.

 Or, at least that’s what you think the problem is.
-There’s actually a few things that contribute to the leaves of peace lilies turning yellow and paling in color before that.
+There are actually a few things that contribute to the leaves of peace lilies turning yellow and paling in color before that.

 Spot the paling leaves early enough, and you can rectify the problems before the leaves turn yellow.
-If you don’t, they will need to be trimmed because once yellow, they will never regain their dark green foliage.
+If you don’t, they’ll need trimming because they’ll never regain their dark green foliage.

 Gardeners make it appear so easy to grow the gorgeous peace lily as a houseplant.
 You try and what happens?
-All sorts of problems start appearing.
-You fix one issue, another appears.
+All sorts of problems start appearing!

 Possible causes of yellowing leaves on a peace lily grown indoors include:

-Peace lilies don’t need much direct sunlight to grow.
-They do plenty well in shadier spots.
-Too much direct sunlight burns the leaves and that’s why they turn yellow.
+Peace lilies don’t need much direct sunlight to grow, faring pretty well in shady spots.
+Too much direct sunlight burns the leaves and causes them to turn yellow.

 Peace lily + yellow leaves = sunburn.

-If the plant is left in the same stressful growing climate, the problem gets worse causing the yellow leaves to wilt/droop until they’ll eventually just drop off the plant – dead.
+If you leave the plant in the same stressful growing climate, the problem might get worse.
+You might end up with wilting/drooping leaves until they eventually just drop off the plant—dead.

 2 – Soil Problems

-For a peace lily grown as a houseplant, the soil needs to be kept moist, yet at the same time, using a well-draining soil.
+To grow a peace lily as a houseplant, the soil needs to be moist and well-draining at the same time.

-Pay attention to how often it wilts because when it happens every three to four days, chances are, it needs a bigger pot.
-But, check the drainage holes of the plant pot first because it is possible those can get clogged causing the plant to be sitting in standing water.
+Pay attention to how often your plant wilts because if it happens every three to four days, chances are, it needs a bigger pot.
+But, check the drainage holes of the pot first; those can get clogged, causing the plant to be sitting in standing water.

-The soil to use should be well draining and when you do water it, pour the water into the soil until you see it pour out of the drainage holes so you know it’s had a good soaking.
+When watering the soil, pour the water into the soil until you see it pour out of the drainage holes.
 That’s enough to keep the soil moist for up to a week.

-If it’s not your watering frequency that’s the problem, it can be the type of water you use.
-Tap water, as you may know, has many additives in it and a lot of those are not good for plants (or human consumption).
+If your watering frequency isn’t the problem, it can be the type of water you use.
+Tap water, as you may know, has many additives in it, and a lot of those aren’t suitable for plants (or human consumption).

-You should always use filtered water for peace lilies because anything they don’t like, they let you know by throwing a hissy fit turning all shades of the wrong colors.
+That’s why I always use filtered water for peace lilies.
+Otherwise, they might let you know they don’t like the water by throwing a hissy fit and turning all shades of the wrong colors!

 If your peace lily’s leaves have brown spots, check the base of the plant pot drainage holes for white speckles.
 These are mineral deposits from harsh water chemicals.

-If those are present, use bottled water to flush the soil getting rid of the mineral build up.
-Trim the ruined leaves off and go back to watering as usual, only this time with filtered water.
+To get rid of the mineral buildup, use bottled water to flush the soil.
+Then, trim the ruined leaves and go back to watering them as usual, only this time with filtered water.

 4 – Sometimes, the Yellowing Is Just Natural